fabianwennink/IconCaptcha-PHP/README.md

 * __Server-side validation:__ Any validation done by the captcha will be performed on the server-side instead of the client-side.
 * __Events:__ Events are triggered at various points in the code, allowing you to hook into them and execute custom code if necessary.
 * __Themes:__ Select the design of the captcha without having to ever touch the stylesheet.
-* __SCSS:__  The project contains a SCSS file, allowing you to easily style and compile the stylesheet.
+* __SASS:__  The project contains a SASS file, allowing you to easily style and compile the stylesheet.
 * __Supports IE:__  The captcha _supports_ Internet Explorer 8 and up.

 ## Usage
 ```html
 <form action="" method="post">
     ...

     <!-- The captcha will be generated in this element -->
     <div class="captcha-holder"></div>